Real open books and real contact structures: Real Giroux correspondence

-{\it Proof:} Note that the second claim is independent from the real structure and a proof has been given in \cite{et}.
-Moreover, since it is known that the ribbon is a page of an open book supporting $\xi$ (see \cite{gi} or \cite{et}), we only need to show that the open book having real ribbon as a page can be constructed equivariantly.
+{\it Proof:} Note that the support relation holds regardless of the real structure and a careful proof has been given in \cite{vau}.
+We assume that we are given the open book supporting $\xi$ such that the real ribbon is a page, as constructed in \cite{vau} (see also \cite{gi},\cite{et}).
+Below we will deform this open book by an isotopy so that it becomes a real open book.

+To this end, let us first choose an invariant neighborhood $N(R)$ of the real ribbon $R$ such that $\partial R\subset \partial N(R)$ and that the boundary $\partial N(R)$ is a convex surface with dividing curve $\partial R$. { A model for such a neighborhood around a vertex of $G$ is the (smoothed-out) union of small cylinders properly containing wings $W_j$ and a small sphere assuming $Y$ as its equatorial disk.
+It is easy to see that $\partial Y$ is a dividing set of the sphere.
+Straightforward gluing techniques of dividing curves reveal that $\partial R$ is a dividing set on $N(R)$.